 Laughing a lot

-If you already have skills in a particular area, this will normally decide the approximate area in which you will be asked to help, but we may need you to learn new or brush up on forgotten skills if more young people choose a project in a different area.
+If you already have skills in a particular area, this will normally decide the approximate area in which you will be asked to help, but we’ll make sure to discuss the options with you before the camp.

 Around a month before Livewires starts, we have a planning weekend where training is given on a number of subjects, as well as having a chance to meet the rest of the team and plan for the activities that will be taking place.